 Inspired by Ernest Hemmingway’s six-word story, the #OHIO6Words instagram campaign called for participants to share their own six-word story on Instagram, coupled with an image that represented their OHIO experience.
 Winners were selected each day of Homecoming Week to be featured on the main @OHIOAlumni Instagram channel and were mailed various Bobcat swag for their engagement.

-This project far exceeded engagement goals, and received international recognition from the Council for Advancement and Support of Education (CASE).
-It received the Silver Award in the category ‘Best Uses of Social Media for Alumni Relations,’ which recognizes innovative uses of new media by educational institutions.
+The outcomes far exceeded engagement goals, and received international recognition from the Council for Advancement and Support of Education (CASE).
+It received the Silver Award in the category ‘Best Uses of Social Media for Alumni Relations,’ which recognizes innovative uses of new media by educational institutions across the globe.

 Role call: Concept development by Katrina Heilmeier, Kate Erlewine and Hailee Tavoian.
 Campaign writing by Hailee Tavoian.
 Social media deployment by Kate Erlewine.
 In-person displays by Katrina Heilmeier.